 - There are foreign objects such as rocks or glass embedded in the wound

-- The wound is bigger than three times the size of the individual’s hand.
-The larger the wound, the more opportunity there is for bacteria to enter it and the more risk there is of extensive scarring
+- The wound is more extensive than three times the size of the individual’s hand.
+The larger the damage, the more opportunity there is for bacteria to enter it, and the more risk there is of extensive scarring

 - The wound is bleeding heavily or will not stop bleeding